10 Scenic Running Tracks in Sydney (+ Fun Runs)

 2. Opera House, Botanic Garden and the Domain

-If you’ve ever worked in the city, there’s no doubt you’ve seen the many joggers and runners doing their workouts at lunchtime.
+If you’ve ever worked in the city, you’ve probably seen the many joggers and runners working out at lunchtime.

 What better way to spend your afternoon break than with a refreshing run in the Sydney CBD via the Opera House, Mrs Macquarie’s Chair, the Botanic Gardens and the Domain.

 You can make this run as short or as long as you like.
-With such amazing scenery and with so many fellow runners around you, motivation will not be an issue.
+With such fantastic scenery and with so many fellow runners around you, motivation will not be an issue.

-Running between Bondi Beach and Coogee Beach is an amazing experience and is not as hard as some may think.
+Running between Bondi Beach and Coogee Beach is a fantastic experience and is not as hard as some may think.
 The scenery along Sydney’s coastline doesn’t get any better, which certainly gives you a boost.

 The track between Bondi and Coogee is approximately 6 km and should take around 50 minutes to complete.
-If this is a bit too long, you can try the Bondi to Bronte track which is around 2.5 kilometres.
+If you want to do a shorter run, you can try the Bondi to Bronte section, which is only 2.5 km long.

-Be mindful that it gets very busy on the weekends with tourists and daytrippers, so it’s recommended to go early in the morning if you want to make the most of your workout.
+Be mindful that it gets very busy on the weekends with tourists and daytrippers, so it’s recommended to go early in the morning to make the most of your workout.

 4. Harbour Bridge and Lavender Bay

-The walkway gets a bit noisy with traffic, but you will feel great knowing you’re running across one of Sydney’s most iconic landmarks.
+The walkway gets noisy with traffic, but you will feel great knowing you’re running across one of Sydney’s most iconic landmarks.

-At the other side of the bridge, make your way to Luna Park and continue running around Lavender Bay.
+At the other side of the bridge, make your way to Luna Park and continue running along the Lavender Bay foreshore.
 If you’re feeling very energetic, you can go a bit further and run around McMahons Point.

 5. The Bay Run Around Iron Cove